DevExpress/devextreme-documentation/api-reference/40 Common Types/13 events/ItemInfo/ItemInfo.md

 ---
 ---
 ##### shortDescription
-Specifies item's information used in events related to component's items.
+Specifies item information used in events related to a component's items.

 ---
 <!-- Description goes here -->